0xZakk/slipbox/📑 Notes/🟨  Literature Notes/🟨 How does decentralization create trust?.md

 type: "literature"
 ---

-Blockchains solve the [[🟨What problem does blockchain solve? | placement of trust issue]] with decentralization.
+Blockchains solve the [[🟨 What problem does blockchain solve? | placement of trust issue]] with decentralization.
 But how does decentralization create trust?

 When assets of value are recorded on a single ledger (i.e. basic bookkeeping), it's easy for the bookkeeper to manipulate the record.